avoidwork/abaaso/README.md

 # abaaso
 abaaso is a RESTful JavaScript framework.
 Don't know REST?
-No problem! abaaso makes magic possible, with semantic classes & methods (Object Oriented Programming).
-If you want to do something, it's as easy as saying it!
+No problem! abaaso extends the prototypes of Array, Element, Number, and String with methods (functions) to magic possible.

-abaaso extends the prototypes of Array, Element, Number, and String with methods (functions).
+Semantic classes & methods (Object Oriented Programming) strive to make anything as easy as saying it!

 ### REST
 Hypermedia As The Engine Of Application State (HATEOAS) can be enabled by setting abaaso.state.header to a custom HTTP header, which triggers stateful binding.
 Listeners for all states must be set before the initial URI is retrieved.